kowainik/org/README.md

    to do the thing — discuss with somebody under issue comments section how to do this.
 In perfect case scenario each issue should contain some plan how to do this issue.
-3. `master` branch should be stable, always compilable and working.
+3. The main branch should be stable, always compilable and working.
-4. Do your work for some issue under separate branch forked from `master` branch.
+4. Do your work for some issue under separate branch checkout from the main branch.
 5. Name your branch as `username/issueId-short-description`.
 For example: `chshersh/1-describe-workflow`.
 6. You _shouldn't_ fix multiple issues in a single branch.
 7. Use [this guide](https://chris.beams.io/posts/git-commit/) for commit messages.